 - This appliance requires approximately 12 feet minimum of "effective draw" provided by the venting system.
 As a rule of thumb, every 90 degree total direction change in the venting will result in a loss of approximately 5 feet of "effective draw."
 Example: If two 45 degree offsets are used, subtract 5 feet from the actual vertical vent height to determine your "effective draw."
 In this case if you had 14 feet of vertical vent, the effective draw would only be approximately 9 feet (14 ft.
-5 ft. = 9 ft.), therefore it may be necessary to add additional height to the venting system. - Do not install an offset within the first two feet above the flue outlet on the appliance. - In well insulated and weather tight homes, it may be difficult to establish a good draft up your chimney.
+5 ft. = 9 ft.), therefore it may be necessary to add additional height to the venting system. - Do not install an offset within the first two feet above the flue outlet on the appliance. - If the venting system is all vertical and the total vent length above the flue outlet exceeds 14 feet, it is recommended that the 8" to 6" pipe reducer is used (cat. no. 71134) and a 6" venting system be installed.
+At higher elevations, this may not be necessary. - In well insulated and weather tight homes, it may be difficult to establish a good draft up your chimney.
 The poor draft is caused by a shortage of air in the house.
 In this situation an Outside Air Kit may need to be installed (See Negative Pressure Warning on Page 5 and Outside Combustion Air on Page 12).